 Term Definition AAA Acronym for "authentication, authorization, and accounting."
 Protocol for authenticating a user based on their verifiable identity, authorizing a user based on their user rights, and accounting for a user's consumption of network resources.
 Access Control Mechanisms that limit availability of information or information-processing resources only to authorized persons or applications.
 Account Data Account data consists of cardholder data and/or sensitive authentication data.
 See Cardholder Data and Sensitive Authentication Data.
 Account Number See Primary Account Number (PAN).
-Acquirer Also referred to as "merchant bank," "acquiring bank," or "acquiring financial institution."
-Entity that initiates and maintains relationships with merchants for the acceptance of payment cards.
+Acquirer Also referred to as "merchant bank," "acquiring bank," or "acquiring financial institution".
+Entity, typically a financial institution, that processes payment card transactions for merchants and is defined by a payment brand as an acquirer.
+Acquirers are subject to payment brand rules and procedures regarding merchant compliance.
+See also Payment Processor .
 Adware Type of malicious software that, when installed, forces a computer to automatically display or download advertisements.
 AES Abbreviation for "Advanced Encryption Standard."
 Block cipher used in symmetric key cryptography adopted by NIST in November 2001 as U.S. FIPS PUB 197 (or "FIPS 197").
 See Strong Cryptography .
 ANSI Acronym for "American National Standards Institute."
 Private, non-profit organization that administers and coordinates the U.S. voluntary standardization and conformity assessment system.
 Anti-Virus Program or software capable of detecting, removing, and protecting against various forms of malicious software (also called "malware") including viruses, worms, Trojans or Trojan horses, spyware, adware, and rootkits.
 AOC Acronym for "attestation of compliance."
 The AOC is a form for merchants and service providers to attest to the results of a PCI DSS assessment, as documented in the Self-Assessment Questionnaire or Report on Compliance.
 AOV Acronym for "attestation of validation."
 The AOV is a form for PA-QSAs to attest to the results of a PA-DSS assessment, as documented in the PA-DSS Report on Validation.
 Application Includes all purchased and custom software programs or groups of programs, including both internal and external (for example, web) applications.
 ASV Acronym for "Approved Scanning Vendor."
 Company approved by the PCI SSC to conduct external vulnerability scanning services.
 Audit Log Also referred to as "audit trail."
 Chronological record of system activities.
 Provides an independently verifiable trail sufficient to permit reconstruction, review, and examination of sequence of environments and activities surrounding or leading to operation, procedure, or event in a transaction from inception to final results.
 Audit Trail See Audit Log.